 Rupture and Repair: The Dance of Relationship

-Intimacy brings connection, belonging, and closeness — but it also carries risk.
+Intimacy brings connection, belonging, and closeness, but it also carries risk.
 Strengthening relationships often means learning to trust in the rupture and repair process.

 What Is Rupture in Relationships?

-Ruptures are inevitable in human connection.
-They happen in small and big ways:
+Ruptures happen in small and big ways:

 • a glitch in a Zoom call